PhoenicisOrg/phoenicis-wine-dosbox_support/README.md

 * Patch a wine version: bash patch-wine.sh /path/of/wine/installation
 * Install dosbox on you system, or place the binary inside /path/of/wine/installation/bin, and the dynamic librairies inside /path/of/wine/installation/lib

+## Noticeable behavior:
+* If WINEDEBUG is set to -all, dosbox will automatically exit once the program is closed
+* If an autoexec.bat file is present in drive_c, it will be executed when dosbox is started
+* --force-dos and --force-win can be used to bypass the .exe detection step and force the usage of dosbox or wine

 ## Disclaimer:
 This tool is meant to patch standalone wine builds.
 Do not use this tool as root, or with any system-wide wine installation!